corbincargil/etch-a-sketch/README.md

 ## Lessons Learned:

 * Advanced DOM manipulation to make the webpage interactive
+  * Use of eventListeners for creating an interactive UI
+  * Combining eventListeners to create the click and drag effect
+  * Changing the attributes of nodes such as adding/removing classes and id's
   * Adding and removing nodes using JS
-  * Changing the attributes of nodes such as adding/removing classes and id's
-  * Use of eventListeners for creating an interactive UI
-* The importanct of reviewing code I've written and cleaning/refactoring it to make it more readable
+* The importanct of reviewing code I've written and cleaning/refactoring it to make it more readable and more efficient
 * Use of guard clauses in functions
 * CSS variables for changing the grid size and CSS styling for the user interface
 * Continued practice with Git & GitHub for version control